Welcome to

 Excellence in Teaching & Learning

-Our Educational Mission
+Our Educational Purpose

 At USN, students come first in our diverse K-12 school community dedicated to academic excellence.
 Schedule a visit and experience first-hand our dynamic school culture.
 Walk our hallways, observe our classrooms, and engage with our talented student body and faculty.
 We look forward to seeing you on campus.